 What is Verbal and Social Autopsy?

-The CIRCLE project, led by Social Solutions International, was tasked by USAID/Nigeria to support the 2019 VASA, which is being implemented by the National Population Commission (NPopC), in collaboration with the Federal Ministry of Health (FMOH).
-The objectives of the 2019 Nigeria VASA are to provide:
+The CIRCLE project, led by Social Solutions International, Inc., was tasked by USAID/Nigeria to support the 2019 VASA, which was implemented by the National Population Commission (NPC), in collaboration with the Federal Ministry of Health (FMOH).
+The objectives of the 2019 Nigeria VASA were to provide:

 - National and zonal level estimates of the major causes of under-five mortality in Nigeria in the 2013-2018 period.